antonholmquist/jason/README.md

 ### Read nested values

 Reading nested values is easy.
-If the path is invalid, it will return the default value, for instance the empty string.
+If the path is invalid or type doesn't match, it will return the default value and an error.

 ```go
 name, err := v.GetString("person", "name")